Hafod estate: Demolition

 The mansion was declared vacant in 1946.
 By 1958 the house was derelict, and it was demolished that year.
 Only the stables remain, as the current estate offices, and a large pile of rubble.
 Other isolated buildings and cottages also survive, at least one of which may be rented as holiday accommodation.

 Today

 Today the Hafod estate occupies some 200 hectares of the Ystwyth valley and surrounding hills.
 Most is owned by Natural Resources Wales which, in partnership with the Hafod Trust, is managing conservation and restoration projects with public and private funding.
 In 1998, the Hafod Estate received a grant of £330,000 from the Heritage Lottery Fund.
-A detailed management plan has been prepared and is now being implemented.
 The estate is designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-The Estate employs one full-time and two part-time management and administrative staff, a horse logger, and various contract workers, and has recently appointed two crafts-people.
-Their roles are to ensure that the management plan is carried out to the highest standards.
+The Estate employs one full-time and two part-time management and administrative staff, a horse logger, and various contract workers and crafts-people.

-Visitors today can follow many a waymarked walk that captures the ‘Spirit of Place’ which is Hafod.
-The Estate is popular with tourists who wish to enjoy some of the most picturesque views and pleasant walks in Wales.
-The walks have names such as ‘The Gentleman’s Walk’, ‘The Bedford Monument Walk’ and ‘The Alpine Bridge Walk.’
-The grassy parkland areas around the ruins of the old house are homes to diverse populations of grassland fungi, notably waxcaps, are represent one of the best areas in the UK for these fungi.
+Visitors to the Estate can enjoy scenic views and waymarked walks.
+The grassy parkland areas around the ruins of the old house contain diverse populations of grassland fungi, notably waxcaps, and is one of the best areas in the UK for these fungi.